kelloggm/wpi-paper/experiments/experimental-procedure-short.md

 4. Run `RunWPI.py` from terminal and pass the name of the project as argument. `python RunWPI.py icalavailable`

 5. Follow instructions of that program.
+(TODO: Restart if an error is encountered)

+TODO:
 6. Go to `wpi-paper/experiments/inferred-annos-counter/` and run inferred-annos-counter: From terminal `python RunIAC.py project-name`.

 7. A csv file `AnnotationStats.csv` will be generated in the `wpi-paper/experiments/inferred-annos-counter/inputExamples/project-name/`.
 Copy summary numbers from the project-specific spreadsheet page to the "summary" tab, and color code the project row green once it is finished.

-TODO: If an error was encountered in step 4.